Is National Credit Systems Hurting Your Credit?

 • It is a violation of federal law for National Credit Systems to report inaccurate or incomplete information about you.

 • You have a legal right to request debt validation on an alleged debt.
 Send National Credit Systems a debt validation letter.
-By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
+They have 30 days to prove the debt is yours and the amount is accurate.

-• National Credit Systems may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• National Credit Systems cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• National Credit Systems must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• National Credit Systems must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• National Credit Systems cannot threaten to have you arrested or imprisoned over unpaid debts.
+• National Credit Systems cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove National Credit Systems From Your Credit Report Today!